-Vascular dementia (VaD), sometimes referred to as Vascular Cognitive Impairment (VCI), is a brain disorder that is characterized by memory loss and difficulty thinking, such as solving problems and making decisions.
-It is caused by problems with the blood vessels that feed the brain.
-In simple terms, blood flow is reduced or blocked, resulting in the brain cells receiving insufficient nutrients and oxygen.
-While VaD is a type of dementia, it’s important to note that the causes, risk factors, and symptoms are somewhat different from Alzheimer’s Disease and the other forms of dementia.
+Vascular dementia (VaD), sometimes referred to as Vascular Cognitive Impairment (VCI), is a brain disorder characterized by memory loss and difficulty thinking.
+Individuals with this disease find solving problems and making decisions much harder.
+VaD is caused by reduced or blocked blood flow, resulting in the brain cells receiving insufficient nutrients and oxygen.
+High blood pressure and diabetes are among the risk factors for VaD.

-Another common subtype, subcortical vascular dementia, has also been called Binswanger’s Disease.
-This is the type that is caused by narrowing of the blood vessels called atherosclerosis, which is the same build up of fatty material in blood vessels that can lead to heart attacks.
+Another common subtype is subcortical vascular dementia, also known asBinswanger’s Disease.
+This is caused by a narrowing of the blood vessels called atherosclerosis, which is the same buildup of fatty material in blood vessels that can lead to heart attacks.
 Therefore, the factors associated with heart disease are also associated with vascular dementia.

-Risk factors include:
+Risk factors of vascular dementia include:

-Other causes: Vascular dementia can also be caused by other conditions that reduce blood flow to the brain, including certain autoimmune diseases (e.g., lupus eythematosus, temporal arteritis), certain inherited (genetic) diseases, infections of the heart (endocarditis), brain hemorrhage, and profoundly low blood pressure.
+Other causes: Vascular dementia can also be caused by other conditions that reduce blood flow to the brain, including certain autoimmune diseases (e.g., lupus erythematosus, temporal arteritis), certain inherited (genetic) diseases, infections of the heart (endocarditis), brain hemorrhage, and profoundly low blood pressure.

 Many people have a combination of vascular dementia and Alzheimer’s disease.
 This is called mixed dementia.
 In fact, having a combination of strokes and Alzheimer’s disease is more common than having either Alzheimer’s alone or having vascular dementia alone.

-According to the Alzheimer’s Association (2018), vascular dementia is the second most common type of dementia after Alzheimer’s disease.
-Approximately 10% of all people with dementia show signs of only vascular dementia in their brains.
+According to the Alzheimer’s Association (2021), vascular dementia is the second most common type of dementia after Alzheimer’s disease.
+Approximately 5-10% of all people with dementia show signs of only vascular dementia in their brains.
 However, brain changes associated with VaD are found in about 40% of individuals with dementia.